 - StudioPress – one of my two go-two WordPress theme designers

-- Elegant Themes – the other theme designer I recommend
+- Astra Themes – the other theme designer I recommend

 - SmartBlogger – creator of top-notch courses about blogging, including this one on successful guest blogging strategies

 - AWAI – American Writers and Artists, Inc, creators of many programs for writers and other freelancers, including their flagship 6 Figure Copywriting and Web Copywriting 2.0 courses.

 The first four of these all relate to WordPress.
 Since I talk a lot about WordPress here, and build WordPress sites, these are appropriate.